 '''

 cl -c -MD -Zp1 src\trig.c

-link -nologo -machine:IX86 -section:.edata,RD -dll
+link -nologo -machine:IX86-dll

 -subsystem:windows -out:trig.dll

 trig.obj kernel32.lib user32.lib

 '''

 A makefile is provided with the RM/COBOL development and runtime systems that can be used or modified to build a shared object to be used as a support module with the RM/COBOL runtime system.
-For additional information, see Preparing C Subprograms for UNIX (on page 202).
+For additional information, see Preparing C Subprograms for UNIX (on page 193).

 '''

-cc -c src/trig.c
+cc -c src/triq.c

 '''